Proactive Steps to Improve Your Thyroid Health (Plus 6 Case Studies!)

 Stress can also affect the thyroid, leading to a buildup of toxins in the body.

 The best way to protect the thyroid from toxins is to limit exposure to them.
 This includes avoiding sources of environmental toxins, such as lead, mercury, and cadmium, as well as avoiding foods and drinks that contain high levels of toxins.
-In addition, limiting stress and avoiding smoking and excessive alcohol consumption can help protect the thyroid from harm.
-By taking steps to reduce exposure to toxins, you can help to improve your thyroid health and maintain optimal health overall.
+Body care and cleaning products are common sources of unwanted toxic exposure to your body.

-Step #2 – Avoid Foods You Are Sensitive to
+2. Avoid Foods You Are Sensitive to

-There are a number of ways that food sensitivities can have an impact on your thyroid health, and understanding these links can help you to better manage your condition.
 Food sensitivities can lead to an autoimmune response, which can cause the body to attack its own tissue, including the thyroid gland.
 This type of autoimmune response is known as Hashimoto’s thyroiditis and can cause the thyroid to become inflamed and produce fewer hormones.

 Another way that food sensitivities can affect thyroid function is through inflammation.
 When the body is exposed to irritants or allergens, it can trigger an inflammatory response.
 This inflammation can affect the thyroid by promoting the production of antibodies that attack the gland and interfere with its ability to produce hormones.